-We celebrate the musical talents and learning across school in a Music Assembly held in the Summer term led by Mrs Pascal.
+We celebrate the musical talents and learning across school in a Music Assembly held in the Summer term.

 We take part in Fun in a Field for a Fiver (a community music event) in June each year.

-This year our Y3 and Y6 children took part in Love Music Trust's Massed Choir and performed 'Popera' in March.
+Last year (2016-17) our Y3 and Y6 children took part in Love Music Trust's Massed Choir and performed 'Popera' in March.

-Our Year 4 and 5 children have learned to play a brass instrument through Wider Opportunities in the Autumn Term, this year.
+Our Year 5 and 6 children have learned to play a brass instrument through Wider Opportunities in the Autumn Term 2016.

 School has been successful in sporting competitions.
 We endeavour to offer a range of sporting clubs and plan the curriculum so that we can compete against other schools in the Crewe and Nantwich Schools Sports Partnership.
 We encourage all our children to participate in sport and field teams of both skilled and enthusiastic pupils so that everyone has a chance to compete.
 We promote all sporting opportunities through the website.
 We run a range of sporting extra-curricular activities across the year including football, netball and athletics.

-We have recently received Silver in the Sainsbury's Sports Award.
+We have recently received GOLD in the Sainsbury's Sports Award.
 We encourage our children to enjoy sport as a competitive activity and/or for their healthy well-being.